-In 2023, no cases of corruption were identified at Stannol or at our contractual suppliers and business partners.
-As part of our compliance guidelines, 119 suppliers who provide materials for our production or finished goods have signed the Code of Conduct.
+In 2024, no cases of corruption were identified at Stannol or within the scope of our contractual business partners.
 Accordingly, no legal proceedings were initiated.

 Key Performance Indicator GRI SRS-419-1: Non-compliance with laws and regulations

 - a.
 Significant fines and non-monetary sanctions for non-compliance with laws and/or regulations in the social and economic area in terms of: - i. total monetary value of significant fines; - ii. total number of non-monetary sanctions; - iii. cases brought through dispute resolution mechanisms. - b.
 If the organization has not identified any non-compliance with laws and/or regulations, a brief statement of this fact is sufficient. - c.
 The context against which significant fines and non-monetary sanctions were incurred.